isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

                              // must be different than the one used by the CA
                              // (typically 8000).
 In this example, 8001 is used.
                              "url": "http://192.0.2.2:8001/",
                              // The partner is a secondary.
-This server is
+This server is a
-                             // primary as specified before in previous 'peers'
+                             // primary as specified in the previous "peers"
-                             // entry and 'this-server-name' before that.
+                             // entry and in "this-server-name" before that.
                              "role": "secondary"
                          }
                        ...